nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

   -->
 - But you can also pitch an idea at the event but the earlier we know the easier scheduling for us
 - There is no formal review process but we provide support giving feedback on issues.
-- Contributions should not violate CoC: "All participants, speakers, organizers, and volunteers at this event are required to conform to the following code of conduct."
+- Contributions should not violate [Code of Conduct](/events/2021-online-unconference/code_of_conduct)

 ## Tentative format